leamaria-r/Sitrineo/README_GeneralTutorial.md

 # Sitrineo Analysis M2 2024

 The goal of this project is to use the Sitrineo (Silicon Tracker with International Education Objective) tracker and measure the energy spectrum emitted by a Sr-90 radioactive source (beta emitter).
 Data are analysed using the TAF software.

 ## How to run the analysis ?

+The requirements to execute the code are :
+    -root : version 6.10/04
+    -gcc : version 7.5

+The computer's operating system is Ubuntu version 7.5 (3ubuntu1~18.04)

 ### How to use TAF software?